 Laotian American Society (LAS) was officially established as a non-profit organization in 2005.
 Five years prior another group of younger generation Lao-Americans of the greater Atlanta organized Laotian American Organization (LAO).
 The group slowly faded but some members did not want to give up on the hope of recognizing a fast growing community of Laotian-Americans.

-Around 2003, originally known as Laotians of Atlanta by other organizations, volunteers participated in local community cultural, political, social and networking events.
+Around 2003, originally known as Laotians of Atlanta by other organizations, volunteers participated in local community cultural, social, and networking events.
 Many shared the same vision to serve their community to support the younger generations, promote education, create health awareness, recognize role models, support Lao businesses and share the Lao culture with others.
 Some volunteers were called by local government offices, businesses, media, and other Asian organizations to report events and participations from the Lao community which included the Wat Lao (temples) and Lao Christian community.

 For two years, the original founders, Amphone Sengchanh, Cindy Phengphanh, Donna Nielsen, Kassie Vongsitthy, Kaithong Rithmyxay, Malay Surivong, Nonphachan Rithmyxay, Sue Luangrath, and their first elected president, Kasy Khaikham consulted with a pro bono legal adviser, Paul Huang and established its legal name, Laotian American Society (LAS) and its by law.
 A board was formed and committees were organized to run an organization in serving the Lao community and sharing with others information about the Lao culture and heritage.
 During this time, LAS has filed with Georgia’s Secretary of State as a Corporation and known as Laotian American Society, Inc. While still trying to establish the organization, the board continued to participate in community events and organized their own LAS functions.
 The organization finally had enough money and determination, from the help of Malay Surivong and Donna Nielsen, paperwork was sent in and LAS filed for its non-profit status with the IRS.
 In June 2005, LAS’s long wait was over with and officially received its non-profit organization 501c.3 status.